 The Zabbaleen is a predominantly Coptic Christian community of something in the order of 300,000 people in Greater Cairo but concentrated in the southeast at Mokattam, where a 20,000 capacity cave church has been carved into the mountain.
 The community came into existence in the 1940s with the migration of farmers from Northern Egypt to Cairo where they bred chickens, goats and pigs, the latter of which cannot be eaten or handled by Muslims as they are considered unclean.
 Eventually, and long before the importance of recycling was recognised, they started collecting and recycling waste, which they obtained from individual households for a small fee.
 Currently, they collect approximately 9000 of Cairo’s 15,000 tons of waste a day, sorting it into 16 different categories of recyclable material.
 All family members get involved in this exercise.
 The non-recyclable organic waste is fed to the pigs, which is how they got involved in waste collection in the first place.
 The pigs are then eaten or sold on to tourist hotels.
 85% of the material collected is recycled.

 On this performance, the Zabbaleen are thought to be amongst some of the most efficient recyclers in the world.
-As the demand for recycled material has increased, several new businesses have been founded and they have invested in waste processing technology.
+As the demand for recycled material has increased, several new businesses have been founded and invested in waste processing technology.
 In 2004, however, the Mubarak government decided to professionalise and privatise the waste management system, contracting with four corporates to do the work, cutting out the Zabbaleen.
 However, the contractors only installed bins, asking residents to fill them, whilst charging them a fee through their electricity bills for doing so.
 This resulted in the Zabbaleen collecting most of the rubbish at a much-reduced fee.
 Recognising the problem, Dr Laila drafted a proposal in 2009 for a sustainable waste collection scheme that included:

 - A return to door-to-door collection